 The Male Breast Cancer Study was established to pinpoint the precise genetic, environmental and lifestyle causes of breast cancer in men, which will enable us to identify those who are at risk and understand what can be done to lower the chances of developing the disease.
 The study also aims to identify similarities and differences between breast cancer in men and women.

 Over 1,000 men who have been diagnosed with breast cancer are participating in the Male Breast Cancer Study, as well as over 1,000 men without breast cancer.
 Each participant provides blood samples to enable researchers to analyse differences in their DNA, and has answered detailed questionnaires regarding their lifestyle and medical history.

-The study is being led by Dr Nick Orr, based at the Breast Cancer Now Toby Robins Research Centre at the Institute of Cancer Research, who is also analysing the data gathered from the Breast Cancer Now Generations Study to understand the genetic causes of breast cancer in women.
+The study is being led by Professor Anthony Swerdlow, based at the Institute of Cancer Research in Sutton, who is also analysing the data gathered from the Breast Cancer Now Generations Study to understand the genetic causes of breast cancer in women.

 What have we found out so far?